-When you tackle spider web drawing you need to be fairly confident about managing straight lines freehand.
+To tackle a spider web drawing, I found out that you need to be fairly confident about managing straight lines freehand.

-If you want to use a ruler, go ahead, there are no binding rules with our pencil drawing hobby but it's not as much fun!
+If you want to use a ruler, go ahead, there are no binding rules with our pencil drawing hobby but I have to say it's not as much fun!
 I actually like the challenge of creating an image on my own.

-If you love drawing cartoons, this corner web here would be just the thing to use in your cartoon drawings.
+If you love drawing cartoons, this corner web here would be just the thing to use in them.

 Before I started these drawings of spider webs, I remember thinking that this would be an excellent subject for beginners... well, that was a wrong assumption!

-A spider web isn't as easy to draw as it looks.
-However, once I got the hang of it, they turned out ok.
+I soon discovered that drawing a spider web isn't as easy as it looks.
+However, once I got the hang of it and after a little practice, they turned out ok.

 Spiders are small animals known as arachnids, they are not insects.

 They have 8 legs and they spin silk.

 We all relate spiders to the webs they create and these webs are used to catch insects for food.

 Not all spiders rely on their webs though - some chase their prey and some lie in wait, then pounce.